One of the secrets of most successful small businesses is running paid ads as part of their business promotion strategy.

 What’s the best part?

 You can set up automated email marketing campaigns to send messages on your behalf.
-It’s a huge help for small business owners who don’t have a lot of time or money to devote to marketing.
+It’s a huge help for small business owners who don’t have much time or money to devote to marketing.

 Get found in Google Search.

-The goal is to reach position one so that customers find your brand first when they search for a specific keyword.
+The goal is to reach position one so customers find your brand first when searching for a specific keyword.

-These customers are referred to as “high-intent,” which means they are more likely to buy your products than people who see an advertisement or find you on social media.
+These customers are referred to as “high-intent,” meaning they are likelier to buy your products than people who see an advertisement or find you on social media.

 The issue is that small businesses frequently lack the time and resources to perform search engine optimization.